martin-g/docker-images/README.md

 ## Environment variables

 * `$CUDA_VER`: This is the cuda & cudatoolkit version that will be used.
-The value of this variable should be in major-minor for, e.g. `9.2`.
+The value of this variable should be in major-minor for, e.g. `9.2` for versions `9.x` and `10.x`.
+For versions `11.x` the variable should be in major-minor-patch format, e.g. `11.2.0`.
 * `CENTOS_VER`: This is version of CentOS that the image should be built with.
   This is the major-only version number, e.g. `6` or `7`.
 You'll usually want to build with the lowest working value for maximum compatibility.